 - Multiple email account support

 How to download

-Download SeaMonkey via below link via the official website.
+Download SeaMonkey via the below link via the official website.

-While wrapping up the best email clients for Linux, I would recommend Thunderbird for serious work and enterprise-wide deployment, if needed, along with casual users.
-However, you can still try other four as per your need and choice.
+While wrapping up the best email clients for Linux, I would recommend Thunderbird for complex work and enterprise-wide deployment, if needed, along with casual users.
+However, you can still try the other four as per your need and choice.

-I purposefully did not include several below email clients in this article due to ‘not-so-good’ user feedback and some of them are ‘not free’.
+I purposefully did not include several below email clients in this article due to ‘not-so-good’ user feedback; some of them are ‘not free’.

 - Hiri (paid)

 So, what are the best email clients for Linux?
 Let me know in the comment box below.